sreevishnu-ux/DBMS-mini/README.md

-# dbms-mini
+# DBMS mini project
-A mini project based on dbms
+It is a simple web app made using flask framework that performs the basic CRUD functions.